tkhamez/neucore/backend/README.md

 vendor/bin/doctrine orm:validate-schema
 ```

-Generate migration by comparing the current database to the mapping information:
+Generate a migration by comparing the current database to the mapping information:
 ```
 vendor/bin/doctrine-migrations migrations:diff
 ```